smdogroup/eigenvector-aggregate-buckling/README.md

 - `tube_opt.py` is the main file that contains the code for the 2D tube optimization example.
 There are four problems in the tube example as follows:
   - `plot_E` is used to plot the E matrix shown in Figure 2 in the paper.
   - `accuracy_analysis` is used to plot the accuracy of the approximate eigenvector derivatives shown in section 8.1.1 in the paper.
-  - `optimization_eigenvalue` is a function that runs the optimization for the frequency maximization with a volume constraint problem.
+  - `optimization_eigenvalue` is a function that runs the optimization for the fundamental frequency maximization with a volume constraint problem.
-  - `optimization_displacement` is a function that runs the optimization for the frequency maximization with a volume constraint and displacement constraint problem.
+  - `optimization_displacement` is a function that runs the optimization for the fundamental frequency maximization with a volume constraint and displacement constraint problem.
-  - `optimization_stress` is a function that runs the optimization for the frequency maximization with a volume constraint and stress constraint problem.
+  - `optimization_stress` is a function that runs the optimization for the fundamental frequency maximization with a volume constraint and stress constraint problem.
 - `topo_opt.py` is the main file that contains the code for the topology optimization for the beam and square plate examples.
 The function `parse_cmd_args` takes the following arguments:
   - For the problem parameters:
     - `domain` is the domain of the problem, which can be `beam` or `square`.
     - `objf` is the objective function, which is set to be `frequency` by default.
-    - `confs` is the constraint function, which is set to `volume` by default.
+    - `confs` is the constraint function, which is set to `volume_ub` by default.
     - `vol-frac-ub` is the upper bound of the volume fraction constraint.
     - `stress-ub` is the upper bound of the stress constraint.
     - `dis-ub` is the upper bound of the displacement constraint.
   - For the topology optimization parameters:
     - `nx` is the number of elements along the x direction.
-    - `filer` is the density filter, which can be `spectral` or `helmholtz`, with corresponding filter radius `r0` which is set to be `2.1` by default.
+    - `filer` is the density filter, which can be `spectral` or `helmholtz`, with corresponding filter radius `r0` which is set to be `2.1` (2.1 times the element size) by default.
     - `ptype-K` is the material penalization method for the stiffness matrix K, which can be `SIMP` or `RAMP`, with corresponding penalization parameters `p` and `q`.
 It is set to `SIMP` with `p=3` by default.
     - `ptype-M` is the material penalization method for the mass matrix M, which can be `MSIMP`, `RAMP`, or `LINEAR`.
     - `optimizer` is the optimizer used to solve the optimization problem, which can be `pmma` or `tr`, where `pmma` is the MMA method and `tr` is the trust region method.